Zingle/sync/README.md

 =============
 The `sync` function can be used to bridge async functions with traditional continuation-passing style (CPS) functions.
-Use the `sync` function to create a `Promise` that can be passed as a callback to a function expecting CPS.
+Use the `sync` function to create a callback with an associated `Promise` which can be used as a deferred result for the callback.

 Example
 -------